xbeat/Machine-Learning/README.md

 The Importance of Assumptions in Machine Learning

 In machine learning, assumptions play a crucial role in model development and performance.
 They shape our understanding of the problem, guide our choice of algorithms, and influence how we interpret results.
 Recognizing and listing these assumptions is a critical step in the ML pipeline, as it helps us identify potential biases, limitations, and areas for improvement.

+## The Role of Kernels in Support Vector Machines

+The Kernel Function Fundamentals

+The kernel function in Support Vector Machines enables the transformation of input data into a higher-dimensional feature space without explicitly computing the transformation, known as the "kernel trick".
+This allows SVMs to find nonlinear decision boundaries efficiently.

 ## Optimizing Neural Network Training with Learning Rate Control